anotheremily/ccminer-cryptonight/README.md

 	echo "export LD_LIBRARY_PATH=/usr/local/cuda/lib:$LD_LIBRARY_PATH" >> ~/.bashrc
 	source ~/.bashrc

-The following instructions may be simplified later, but for now:
+The following instructions may be simplified later, but for now, run the toolchain.
+This requires GNU autotools.

-- Run toolchain

     aclocal
     autoheader